-If you have been tested for COVID-19, take the following steps to monitor your health and avoid spreading the disease to others.
+If you have been tested for COVID-19 and have symptomd of infection, take the following steps to monitor your health and avoid spreading the disease to others.

 Steps to Take After Being Tested

 - While waiting for the results of your test, your household contacts should stay at home.
 (If household contacts are healthcare workers, they are encouraged to contact their employer.
 They may still be allowed to work while wearing a mask).

 - Stay in a specific room and away from other people in your home to the extent possible.
 Use a separate bathroom, if available.
 Household members can consider staying in a separate location, if available, to decrease their risk of exposure.

 - For more information, see the CDC's guidance on preventing the spread of COVID-19 at home.

 - If you must leave home, such as to seek medical care, wear a surgical mask if available.

 - If your results are positive, you will need to isolate for 10 days from the time your symptoms started.